Frostman random variables, entropy inequalities, and applications: Acknowledgements

 \section{Acknowledgements}

-Thang Pham and Steven Senger would like to thank the Vietnam Institute for Advanced Study in Mathematics (VIASM) and the Erd\H{o}s Center for the hospitality and for the excellent working condition.
+Thang Pham and Steven Senger would like to thank the Vietnam Institute for Advanced Study in Mathematics (VIASM) and the Erd\H{o}s Center for the hospitality and for the excellent working conditions.

-We would like to thank Tuomas Orponen for his comments on the first version of this paper and for telling us about the references \cite{DW, OP}.
+We are grateful to Tuomas Orponen for a series of insightful questions and valuable comments on the first version of this paper, which led us to substantially strengthen the results and greatly improve the exposition.
+In particular, he pointed out that the discretized sum-product problem for $\phi(x, y)=x^2+y^2$ and a complete graph $G$ could be approached using the techniques from \cite{DW}, \cite{RZ}, \cite{OP}, \cite{OPP}.